Homemade raisins are unlike anything you’ll ever taste! I’ll stake my claim: “if you’ve never had homemade raisins, you’ve never really had raisins!”

 Do not flatten the grapes, however tempted you may be to speed the drying process.
 If the skin is broken, juices will evaporate, resulting in crunchy (and empty) skins!

 Dehydrating grapes is a tricky task because there are no hard and fast rules!
 Fruits vary in size and liquid content based on the variety and conditions they were grown in.
-Want to make good raisins?
-Your watchful eye will be the key to success.
+If you want to make perfect raisins, a watchful eye will be the key to success.

 You can choose to dehydrate grapes under low or high heat.
 At best, high heat will accomplish the task in 2-6 hours, while low heat can take an excess of 2-3 days.